 Marsh Harbour is the main hub of activity on the island, and where most visitors stay.
 Heading north on the S.C.
 Bootle Highway will take you to Treasure Cay peninsula, a resort development.
 There's another, smaller, airport here.
 Farther north are Cooper's Town and the small communities of Little Abaco, which don't provide much for visitors besides nearly total seclusion.
-South of Marsh Harbour off the Ernest Dean Highway are artists' retreat Little Harbour and Cherokee Sound and Sandy Point, both small fishing communities.
+South of Marsh Harbour off the Ernest Dean Highway are artists' retreat Little Harbour, and Cherokee Sound and Sandy Point, both small fishing communities.
 Also there is the quaint yet upscale second home and vacation community Schooner Bay.